YasserMuhamed2017/popular-movies-app-1/README.md

 * Mark movies as favorites

 # Note
 This app uses The Movie Database API to retrieve movies data.
 You must provide your own API key in order to run the functional app.
-When you get it, find "MovieDBConfig.API_KEY" in the source and replace it with your own key.
+When you get it, find "BuildConfig.MOVIE_DB_API_KEY" in the source and replace it with your own key.

 # Screens
 <img src="https://user-images.githubusercontent.com/13982125/35624157-98b9f7e6-06a7-11e8-81ac-24161207764b.png" width="275" height="556">